A narrowing of AI research?: Research questions, data and methods

-One potential advantage of using arXiv over peer-reviewed publications is that it may contain more publications by companies who want to disseminate findings rapidly ahead of conferences or product launches, but are less driven by the desire / incentives to achieve scholarly esteem via peer-reviewed publications - as discussed above we are particularly interested in this population.
-The fact that arXiv data is not subject to peer review filters could also mean that it reflects better the diversity of views and techniques present in AI research, admittedly including some off-kilter methods and eccentric studies.

-We have downloaded the whole arXiv corpus, comprising 1.84 million articles published between April of 1986 and August 2020 through arXiv's API.\footnote{The data has also recently become available as a bulk download from machine learning competition site Kaggle (\url{https://www.kaggle.com/Cornell-University/arxiv}).} For each article, we obtain its id, title, date when it was created, its categories (the arXiv categories that the authors label a article with when they submit it reflecting the scientific discipline or sub-discipline that it belongs to) and its abstract.
+arXiv is an online pre-print repository that in recent years has become an important outlet for the dissemination of AI research results close to real time.\footnote{\url{https://www.arxiv.org}}.
+We have downloaded the whole arXiv corpus, comprising 1.84 million articles published between April of 1986 and August 2020 through arXiv's API.\footnote{The data has also recently become available as a bulk download from machine learning competition site Kaggle (\url{https://www.kaggle.com/Cornell-University/arxiv}).} For each article, we obtain its id, title, date when it was created, its categories (the arXiv categories with which the authors label a article with when they submit it reflecting the scientific discipline or sub-discipline that it belongs to), its abstract and its citation count.